metabase/metabase/docs/developers-guide/driver-changelog.md

   `metabase.driver.sql-jdbc.execute/do-with-connection-with-options` to get a `java.sql.Connection` for a Database.

 - `metabase.driver/prettify-native-form` was added to enable driver developers use native form formatting specific to their driver.
-For details see the issue #34235.
+For details see the PR [#34991](https://github.com/metabase/metabase/pull/34991).

 ## Metabase 0.47.0